nileio/node-red-contrib-graphql-server/README.md

 - graphql-out: Sends responses back for requests recieved from a GraphQL In node.
 - graphql-schema: Configuration to define a GraphQL schema.
 - graphql-subscriptionserver : a graphql subscription server implementation using PubSub

-## Known Issues

-- On restart of Node-RED , a console error message appears "cannot read property address of null".
-I am unable to re-produce this issue so investigation continues.
-I currently use RED.server.address().address but this should always return a value.
-Investigation continues, please add a comment for the issue in github if you have any thoughts to resolve this issue.
-Currently a Re-deploy of the flow is required every time you restart Node-RED in order to run GraphQL in node.

-- Pagination Specs support is an expermintal feature and it is incomplete.
-It attempts to automatically provide the boilerplate code required for Pagination.